onelogin/onelogin-java-sdk/README.md

 SDK settings are stored in a file named *onelogin.sdk.properties* that can be found at *src/resources* folder.

-The SDK has 4 settings parameters:
+The SDK V1 has 4 settings parameters:
 * onelogin.sdk.client_id  Onelogin OAuth2 client ID
 * onelogin.sdk.client_secret  Onelogin OAuth2 client secret
-* onelogin.sdk.region  Indicates the region of the Onelogin instance.
+* onelogin.sdk.region  Indicates where the instance is hosted.
 Possible values: 'us' or 'eu'.
 * onelogin.sdk.ip  Set an ip address value that can later be retrieved with the getIP method and used on the getSAMLAssertion method to bypass MFA protection if that IP was whitelisted on the user's policy.

-For more info read the documentation of the ip_address parameter at the [Generate SAML Assertion](https://developers.onelogin.com/api-docs/1/saml-assertions/generate-saml-assertion) documentation.
+An additonal parameter was added on V2:
+* onelogin.sdk.subdomain   (Optional) A valid OneLogin subdomain.
+When provided the API endpoint calls gonna be done to the specific subdomain `<subdomain>.onelogin.com` instead to `api.<region>.onelogin.com`|

 Read more about Onelogin API credentials at: https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials

+There is another parameter that was introduced on V2, not supported at *onelogin.sdk.properties*, but that can provided at the Client constructor or later defined with the setApiConfiguration method.

 ### Errors and exceptions